Press to Meco: 2015–2017: Debut album, growing profile and signing to Marshall Records

 Beginning 2015 with a short headlining tour, Press to Meco continued the year with additional dates across the UK with supporting slots for the likes of Allusondrugs, Zoax and Funeral for a Friend, before festival appearances at Hevy Fest, Camden Rocks and Tech Fest.
 On 16 October 2015, the band released their debut album, Good Intent, through Best Before Records to a positive critical response.
 The album was funded through PledgeMusic with a percentage of contributions being donated to the Teenage Cancer Trust.

 Continuing off the back of the success of their debut album, the three-piece began the following year on tour as part of the Scuzz UK Throwdown tour alongside Max Raptor and Allusondrugs before heading out on the road once more in support of Essex band InME across a six-date May tour.
-More festival appearances followed including slots at 2000 Trees, Camden Rocks and the Alternative Escape showcase as part of The Great Escape Festival in Brighton.
+More festival appearances followed including slots at 2000trees, Camden Rocks and the Alternative Escape showcase as part of The Great Escape Festival in Brighton.
 In August, the band was nominated at the 2016 AIM Independent Music Awards for Independent Album of the Year alongside the likes of Radiohead, Skepta and Little Simz – the award eventually going to the Little Simz album, A Curious Tale of Trials + Persons.
 Having spent portions of the year writing their follow-up to Good Intent, the band flew out to Austin, Texas in September to record their sophomore effort with producer, Machine (Lamb of God, Four Year Strong) after a week of pre-production in Croydon.

-Heading into 2017, the band was featured in Kerrang!
+In 2017, the band was featured in Kerrang!
 Magazine's Fresh Blood feature in January, while later in March undertaking a four-date tour playing Good Intent in its entirety.
 In July, the trio played the main stage at Amplified Festival later announcing their second album, Here's to the Fatigue, scheduled for release on 17 November 2017 alongside the release of the album's first single, "If All Your Parts Don't Make a Whole".
-The Second single, title track "Here's to the Fatigue", followed in September but the album's release was put on hold as the band signed to Marshall Records, who would later release the album.
-Rounding out the year, the band toured in support of childhood heroes SikTh in December.
+The second single, title track "Here's to the Fatigue", followed in September but the album's release was put on hold as the band signed to Marshall Records, who would later release the album.
+The band toured in support of childhood heroes SikTh in December.